TheJessieKirk/jam_fallout_3/JXPPointLookoutBlackhallManorFixes/JXPPointLookoutBlackhallManorFixes Readme.txt

                                 3. GAME CHANGES

-    Fixes a container, assigns ownership and removes an unreachable bottle in Blackhall Manor.
+    Makes Obadiah Blackhall Very Evil, fixes a container, assigns ownership and removes an unreachable bottle in Blackhall Manor.

+    Obadiah is now Very Evil, being into Lovecraftian nonesense and all.

     A non-interactive desk that is accessible to the player is now interactive.

-    The Manor didn't belong to anyone, so you could rob Obadiah Blackhall blind and he wouldn't care.
+    The Manor didn't belong to anyone, so you could rob Obadiah and he wouldn't care.
 Now it belongs to him.

     An empty Scotch bottle inside a wall has been removed.